 The City of Albany's stormwater drain system is a network of structures, channels, and underground pipes that feeds into the San Francisco Bay without treatment.
-There are approximately 11 miles of storm drain in the City, there are five creeks that flow within and along Albany's city limits from the Berkeley Hills to the San Francisco Bay.
+There are approximately 11 miles of storm drain in the City, and there are five creeks that flow within and along Albany's city limits from the Berkeley Hills to the San Francisco Bay.
 The City of Albany employs the Clean Water Program, which is a federally mandated program comprised of both flood control and pollution abatement (City of Albany, 2016).

-The City of Berkeley's stormwater drain runoff flows through pipes to the San Francisco Bay.
+The majority of stormwater runoff in the City of Berkeley flows west to the San Francisco Bay, with a small portion of the City draining east to Wildcat Creek.
 There are 10 watersheds wholly or partially within the City.
 All non-urban runoff flows into the City from Strawberry Canyon and Claremont Canyon, east of the City.
 Natural creeks such as Codornices, Cerrito, Strawberry, and Temescal also provide a path for stormwater runoff to the San Francisco Bay (City of Berkeley, 2019).